cotarr/irc-hybrid-client/thunderclient/README.md

 The websocket is used to receive a UNIX stream containing IRC messages.

 In order to initiate a websocket connection, the browser must obtain a valid cookie using the normal user password login process.
+The browser must extract a valid CSRF token from the HTML on the main page.
-Using the same cookie as the web server, the browser performs a POST request to the /irc/wsauth route.
+Using the same cookie as the seb server and a valid CSRF token, the browser performs a POST request to the /irc/wsauth route.
+The cookie is validated.
+The CSRF token is validated.
 The cookie will be remembered.
 A 10 second timer is started.
 Within the 10 second time window, the browser submits a connection upgrade request to the /irc/ws route including the same cookie.